Current Competitive Grant Opportunities

 Competitive grants are limited to organizations located in and/or serving Indian River County, Florida.

 The Foundation currently does not consider multi-year requests.
+All applications for competitive grant opportunities must be submitted online.

 We do not provide grants for: